cloud-gov/cg-site/_docs/getting-started/code-samples.md

 cd cf-hello-worlds
 ```

-If you don’t have Git installed, download [`master.zip`](https://github.com/18F/cf-hello-worlds/archive/master.zip) from the repository, unzip `master.zip`, then:
+If you don’t have Git installed, download [`main.zip`](https://github.com/18F/cf-hello-worlds/archive/main.zip) from the repository, unzip `main.zip`, then:

-`cd cf-hello-worlds-master`
+`cd cf-hello-worlds-main`

 ##### Choose a framework